Introduction to Multi-Time Frame Analysis

-- Part 3: Utilizing Multi-Time Frame Analysis
+- Foundations of Technical Analysis: Utilizing Multi-Time Frame Analysis

 See these tools & methodology used in practice, Join Michael for his Weekly Strategy Webinar on Monday mornings.

 In part one & two of this series we discussed how to utilize trendlines & pitchforks / median-lines in order to locate key reaction zones in price.
 These same principles can be applied to multiple time frames to offer a more complete view of current market trends.

 The idea is to, ‘see the forest through the trees’ – in other words, before entering a trade based on a given setup, you will always want to have a broader opinion of where the market is relative to trend.
 By viewing price action in various timeframes we can identify possible entry points within a given price advance / decline as well as help in timing these moves.

 Consider the EURAUD daily chart above- The pair was trading in a clear downtrend off the 2015 highs with a descending channel formation highlighting support into the April lows around 1.3678.
 As discussed in earlier lessons, the confluence of trendlines & key high / lows in price will often represent more significant areas of support & resistance.
 In this example, price is testing down-trend support – the focus now shifts to the near-term picture for further clarity on how we would trade this possible rebound.

 Just because price is at support, doesn’t mean we can simply assume it will hold.
 Prices need to establish some form of behavioral change before we can look to trade against the broader trend.
 As we drill down into the 4-hour chart, an embeddednear-term descending channel formation can be identified (red).
 A break above channel resistance as price comes off key support would shift the near-term focus higher in the pair and will serve as our ‘trigger’ to get into the trade.